Testing Ceremonial Cacao for Polyphenol Antioxidants

 It turns out that different natural foods can contain different types of antioxidant compounds.
 The ones most unique to cacao and chocolate are called flavonoids, which are in a family of compounds called polyphenols.

-Research suggests that the flavonoids in cacao have benefits for the cardiovascular system and cognitive function.* Yet because society still considers chocolate a candy or an indulgence, the scientific results have not yet been fully acknowledged.
+Research suggests that the flavonoids (a.k.a. flavanols) in cacao have benefits for the cardiovascular system and cognitive function.* Yet because society still considers chocolate a candy or an indulgence, the scientific results have not yet been fully acknowledged.

 People talk about antioxidants in blueberries and acai.
 Yet it's possible that cacao has more antioxidants than any other food.
 We say "it's possible" because the body of research is still developing... but the evidence is striking.